AussieKing/IGNORE-JavaScript-Quiz-for-Beginners/README.md

 - Help from OpenAI's [ChatGPT](https://chat.openai.com/chat) for answering many questions about JavaScript and CSS.

-- Our study group (every Saturday), the patient TA and Teachers, and the TA available to us that help us through the week!
+- Our study group (every Saturday) especially Rene Malingre for his patience and guidance, the knowledgeable TA and Teachers, and the TAs available to us that help us through the week!

 ## License